angel3313/10-Data-Visualization/README.md

   };
 ```

-- We create the buttons to move from one map to the other:
+- And create the buttons to move from one map to the other:

 ```typescript
 document